The topic you requested could not be found.

 Auto-Triggered Medical Tags With Notes

-What To Do During Your Day » Step 3: Exam & Pre-Med » SOAP » Auto-Triggered Medical Tags With Notes
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » SOAP » Auto-Triggered Medical Tags With Notes

 Medical Notes (Short Tags) are helpful tags that help you quickly note observations.
 They are a huge time saver!
 Where to Access Medical Tags This field can be accessed in three main areas: Exam popup via Patient Flow Surgery tab via Patient Flow Treatment…